augustss/verse-semantics/Book/docs/12_modules.md

 ## Importing Modules

-The import system in Verse is designed to be explicit and predictable.
+The import system is designed to be explicit and predictable.
 Unlike some languages that automatically import commonly used modules or search multiple locations for dependencies, Verse requires you to explicitly declare every external module you want to use.
 This explicitness helps prevent naming conflicts and makes dependencies clear.

 ### Using